 Black Dot in Vision Moves With Eye: Causes and Treatment

-Have you ever noticed a small black dot or speck floating across your field of vision that seems to move as your eye moves?
+Have you ever noticed a small, dark spot floating across your field of vision that seems to dart away when you try to look directly at it?
 If so, you’re not alone.
 Many people experience this common visual phenomenon known as a “floater.”
-In this article, we’ll explore 10 causes of these moving black dots and when they might signal a more serious problem.
+In this article, we’ll dive into what causes these pesky black dots, when they might signal a more serious problem, and what you can do about them.

 Common Causes of Floaters